 The basic setup is four colour and unlike any other printer the unit can be upgraded retrospectively to six colour if required,.
 Another option is white, and this option comes in three guises, a white " under" option, or a white "over" option and a more cost effective option for both under and over.
 Unlike many other UV Flatbed printers the "whiteness" of the print is among the best in the market today and this is achieved in part by the lower heat output of the UV LED lamps and avoids the " creamy" white output of traditional UV Flatbed printers.
 The lower heat afforded by the LED lamps also has other advantages, the main one being the ability to print on heat sensitive substrates without the fear of cockling or bowing, indeed successful tests have been conducted printing onto bubble wrap, not something the traditional UV technology could live with.

 Having established the strong environmental arguments and a good business case he last point to investigate is what the machine is like to live with day to day?
 Firstly the Omega comes bundled with the user friendly and print industry familiar Caldera Grand RIP.
 As with most the Caldera products the RIP is scalable and has a great user interface.
 A few minutes spent with Perfect Colour's Matt Kavanagh, who was demonstrating the Caldera product at Sign UK 2014 it is clear to see why Durst and Perfect Colours favours the Caldera product as it offers great features to control the print and the printer and gives the user a fantastic overview of what is happening.
 Secondly the Durst Omega 2 uses a moving Flatbed that has a powerful vacuum which holds the job firmly during the printing process and means that there is no need to tape the job down with masking tape, which saves time and avoids the possibility of damaging the work with the adhesive.
+If you need more information about white ink, please check our guide on how to print in white ink.

 The bed is made from a durable and non-stick material, which the can easily be cleaned by the user if there is any overspray.
 Once sited on the bed, the printer features left to right registration which is incredibly accurate print after print.
 The roll to roll mechanism is logical and easy to set up, and definitely designed with unattended printing in mind due to the automatic take up roll.
 For a 1.6M hybrid printer the footprint is surprisingly small and only requires 15sqm of space to operate efficiently and the user will not have to move it from where the machine is situated for quite some time due to legendary Durst build quality that means the unit can be used 24 hours a day 7 days a week with very little down time for many years.